FOREX-Dollar set for biggest weekly gain in a month as stimulus talks falter

-LONDON, Oct 16 (Reuters) - The dollar paused on Friday but remained on track for its biggest weekly gain in a month amid growing market caution over a global surge in coronavirus cases and fading prospects of a U.S. stimulus package before the Nov.
+LONDON, Oct 16 (Reuters) - The dollar remained on track Friday for its biggest weekly gain in a month, as caution grew over a global surge in coronavirus cases and fading prospects for a U.S. stimulus package before the Nov.
 3 election.

-Fresh curbs to combat COVID-19 have been introduced across Europe while the U.S. Midwest is also battling record spikes in new cases as data shows the country's economic recovery is losing steam.
+Fresh restrictions to combat COVID-19 have been introduced across Europe, and the U.S. Midwest is battling spikes in new cases as data show the country's economic recovery is losing steam.

 Investors will get a further indicator of the health of the U.S. economy with retail sales data due later on Friday.
 Relief plans remain bogged down in a three-way negotiation between the White House, Senate Republicans and House Democrats.

-The dollar and Japanese yen are both on track for weekly gains on investor appetite for safe haven assets, of 0.7% and 0.4% respectively. =USD, JPY=EBS
+The dollar and Japanese yen are both headed for weekly gains on investor appetite for safe haven assets, of 0.7% and 0.3% respectively. =USD, JPY=EBS

-The greenback hugged a tight range in morning trading in Europe on Friday, with the dollar index last down 0.1%.
-The euro strengthened slightly, last up 0.1%.
+The dollar kept to a tight range in European trading on Friday and was last down 0.1%.
+The euro was up 0.1%.
 EUR=EBS

 On a monthly basis, the dollar index is up 0.7%, its biggest rise since end-September.

-"The fight against corona is not a sprint but a marathon and that is becoming increasingly clear on the FX market too," said Esther Reichelt, FX analyst at Commerzbank, in a note.
+"The fight against corona is not a sprint but a marathon, and that is becoming increasingly clear on the FX market too," Esther Reichelt, an FX analyst at Commerzbank, said in a note.

-(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore, Editing by Mark Heinrich)
+(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore, editing by Mark Heinrich, Larry King)